wasp-lang/wasp/web/docs/project/css-frameworks.md

 ### Enabling Tailwind Step-by-Step

 :::caution
-Make sure to use the `.cjs` extension for these config files!
-If you name them with a `.js` extension, Wasp will not enable Tailwind integration.
+Make sure to use the `.cjs` extension for these config files, if you name them with a `.js` extension, Wasp will not detect them.
 :::

 1. Add `./tailwind.config.cjs`.